jskeet/DemoCode/DigiMixer/Protocols/mackie.md

 All communication occurs on a single client-initiated TCP connection.
 The default port that the mixer listens on is 50001.

-Both the client and the mixer can send *messages* (currently called packets in the code; a wholesale renaming from packet to message is probably overdue across the whole codebase).
+Both the client and the mixer can send *messages*.

 All numeric values are represented in big-endian order (e.g. a 16-bit value is represented by the most significant 8 bits followed by the least significant